the-ALAM/mendel/README.md

 # Instructions

-## Environment Variables
+## Environment

+- make sure you have [docker](https://docs.docker.com/desktop/install/windows-install/) installed
+- make sure you have [docker-compose](https://docs.docker.com/compose/install/) installed
+- make sure you have [python](https://www.python.org/downloads/) 3.9 installed
+- make sure you have the requirements.txt installed

-Create a `.env` file in the root directory with the following content:
+- Create a `.env` file in the root directory with the following content:

 - `POSTGRES_HOST`: the host of the PostgreSQL database
 - `POSTGRES_PORT`: the port of the PostgreSQL database